The Gravity of Impermanence

 First glance, the album cover looks like a depiction of Lord of the Rings if it took place in Chernobyl.
 My take is this.
 Beauty out of destruction; a re-building from a sense of chaos, it bears meaning to life after some life-altering event.
 But even in this landscape, things are never the same, but in all nature triumphs from a magical abyss.

-And maybe that’s what Azure Emote meant to do by gathering a group and creating something magical out of a familiarity.
+And maybe that’s what Azure Emote meant to do.
+They gather a group and create something magical out of a familiarity.
 The sound does feel fresh and for such a symphonic release, it’s one of the more constructive ones I have heard.

-The band uses non-traditional metal elements to put a little spice into the sound: a keytar, harmonica, and a saxophone, to name a few.
+The band uses non-traditional metal elements: a keytar, harmonica, and a saxophone, to name a few.

 The album sounds like the essence of Middle Age folklore if history re-wrote itself and sent someone or something to come in an created an act of genocide.

 I cannot tell you what really appeals to me about this album beyond variety.
 I listen to it once and pick up on certain elements, while the next listen, I find others that suit my fancy.
 It is a deeply, complex album through and through.
 It’s an exploratory piece unlike many that adheres to set fundamentals.
 Using extremism as a foundation, the way this album was programmed, constructed and designed is its charm.